-The roles of firefighter cannot be performed until and unless sufficient training is imparted to the fire service personnel.
+The roles of firefighter cannot be performed until and unless sufficient training is being imparted to the fire service personnel.
 The types of training and duration depend upon the type of entry to the fire service department or change of responsibility on promotion.
-The State has framed Recruitment Rules (RR) for each level, and these are adhered to for filling the vacant positions.
-Broadly, there are two entry levels in Fire Services in India; 1) Fireman Level and 2) Middle Level (Sub Officer/ Asstt.
+Broadly, there are two entry levels in fire services in India; 1) Fireman level and 2) Middle level (Sub Officer/ Asstt.
 Station Officer).
-Immediately after joining the Fire Services, it is mandatory that every firefighter needs to undergo professional training.
+Immediately after joining the Fire Services, it is mandatory that every fire personnel needs to undergo professional training.